pgbackrest/pgbackrest/test/certificate/README.md

 # pgBackRest Test Certificates

 The certificates in this directory are used for testing purposes only and are not used for actual services.
-They are used only by the unit an integration tests and there should be no reason to modify them unless new tests are required.
+They are used only by the unit and integration tests and there should be no reason to modify them unless new tests are required.

 ## Generating the Test CA (pgbackrest-test-ca.crt/key)